Spirit412/cf2-measure-total-area/README.md

 * sorted cutter list
 * user can manually insert directory (--dir)
 * can search for only one cutter (-c)
-* settings file to put default firectory
+* settings file to put default directory
 * possibility to export to a csv file